-Nicholas has been a professional freelance writer since 2013.
-He has done content marketing and blogging for dozens of businesses, writing and web-content creation for non-profits (such as Wall of Creation and Salvando Corazones), and various forms of copywriting.
-He has published articles on popular websites (such as elephant journal and Rebelle Society), has been contracted by online magazines, and worked as a ghostwriter.
+Nicholas Tippins has been a professional freelance writer since 2013.
+He has done content marketing and blogging for dozens of businesses, writing and web-content creation for non-profits, and various forms of copywriting.
 He is also a freelance editor, specializing in dissertations and academic work as well as non-fiction book manuscripts.

 A passionate traveler, Nicholas has spent much of his adult life abroad.
-He has lived in a several countries and traveled through countless more.
+He has lived in several countries and traveled through countless more.
 His focus is on finding and learning from the heart of a culture, and he seeks out places and peoples that are unseen and unmasked.
 To that end he has biked, hitchhiked, and walked across large swaths of the globe, studied with spiritual teachers of diverse traditions, and witnessed the natural beauty of many landscapes.
-He has also volunteered and done journalistic work around the world.

 Nicholas worked as a community educator for an environmental non-profit in India and served as a volunteer environmental educator throughout Latin America.
 Nicholas' knowledge is also deeply rooted in the land he lives on, and he continues to learn about and practice sustainable living in his day-to-day life.